What is asthma?

 How is asthma diagnosed?

 Your healthcare provider will ask about your health history.
-He or she will give you a physical exam.
+They will give you a physical exam.
 You will also have other tests.
 An important test is spirometry.

 How is asthma treated?